Accelerated-Cloud-Storage/acs-sdk-go/README.md

 ```

 #### Write Code
-Check out the example folder.
+You can either use the client for an interface similar to the AWS SDK or a FUSE mount for a file system interface.
+Check out the example folder for more details.

 ## Share bucket